Welcome to the English Department!

 When pupils arrive in Year 7, they are taught in mixed ability form groups for the first half term to enable us to get to know them and their skills and abilities in the subject.
 This is achieved using a variety of KS2 data provided by the feeder primary schools and by a series of baseline tests carried out by the department in the early stages of the term.

 Once the pupils have been set according to their ability and support needs, they follow a series of modules and linked assessments over the course of the year.
 Should further input be required to ensure pupils make expected progress, intervention activities, such as one to one sessions or small group work is carried out with selected individuals.

 Throughout Year 8 and 9, pupils are taught in groups according to ability and support needs, following a broad range of modules to develop skills in all areas of English.

 All pupils receive a minimum of three hours of English per week and one hour of Drama on a rotational basis.
 Please see the course overview for further details.

 Key Stage 4

-Pupils are taught either three or four hours of English per week depending on their learning pathway at KS4.
+Pupils are taught either four or five hours of English per week depending on their learning pathway at KS4.
 All pupils sit two GCSE qualifications at the end of Year 11 in both Language and Literature.

 We follow the EDEXCEL GCSE for English Language and Literature.
-At the moment, we are teaching two different specifications due to the changes in the exams system for English.
 For further information about the courses and set texts please see the course overview for KS4